TYPO3-svn-archive/datafilter/README.txt

-For the use of Data Filters, please refer to the Display Controller extension.
+Create complex Data Filters for use with the Tesseract Project.
+Refer to the manual for more details.